tripledio/tripledio.github.io/team-sunburst-summary.md

 ## Design Considerations

-1. **Enhanced Visibility**:
-   - Increased the size of the sunburst effect to 120% to ensure it covers the entire container
+1. **Japanese Flag Inspiration**:
+   - Created a design similar to the Japanese flag but with alternating colored rays
+   - Added a circular border where the rays end to create a defined boundary
+   - Used triangular rays to create a classic sunburst pattern

+2. **Color Alternation**:
+   - Used the existing brand colors (red, green, blue) in an alternating pattern
+   - Created 12 rays (4 of each color) for a balanced, visually appealing design
-   - Increased the opacity from 0.15 to 0.3 to make it more visible
+   - Set opacity to 0.7 for the rays to ensure they're visible but not overwhelming
-   - Increased the opacity of the colors in the radial gradients from 0.4 to 0.7
-   - Added special handling for mobile devices with fixed positioning and larger rays

-2. **Non-obtrusive Design**:
+3. **Non-obtrusive Design**:
    - Set `pointer-events: none` so clicks pass through to the team members
    - Positioned with appropriate z-index values to ensure it stays behind all interactive elements
-   - Slightly reduced opacity on mobile to 0.2 to prevent it from being too dominant

-3. **Color Harmony**:
-   - Used the existing brand colors (red, green, blue) to maintain visual consistency
-   - Applied radial gradients that fade out to create a soft, subtle effect
+   - Used a subtle border color with low opacity for the circular border

 4. **Smooth Animation**:
    - Set a slow rotation speed (60s) to avoid distraction
-   - Added different animation delays to each ray to create a more interesting, layered effect
+   - Rotated only the rays container, keeping the circular border static
+   - Used CSS transforms for smooth, hardware-accelerated animation

 5. **Responsive Behavior**:
    - Used fixed positioning on mobile to ensure the effect is always visible
-   - Made the rays larger on mobile (200%) and centered them for better coverage
+   - Made the rays and circular border smaller on mobile for better proportions
    - Adjusted z-index values to ensure proper layering on all screen sizes

 ## Result

-The team page now features a visible, slowly rotating sunburst effect that adds visual interest without being distracting.
-The effect uses the brand colors and creates a gentle radial highlight behind the team members, drawing attention to the center of the circle where the team information is displayed.
+The team page now features a Japanese flag-inspired sunburst effect with alternating red, green, and blue triangular rays and a circular border.
+The effect rotates slowly, creating visual interest without being distracting.
+The design is clean and defined, with clear rays and a circular boundary, similar to the Japanese flag but with the three brand colors.
 The effect is responsive and works well on all screen sizes.